vaibhav9682/CSV_Store/readme.md

 - A dashboard to locate all the files
 - convenient data view in table
 - table upto 500 rows
-- A column-vise search box.
+- A column-wise search box.

 ## Tech Stack